 Dr. West is board certified in general and forensic psychiatry.
 She has published numerous articles and presented on the local, national, and international level on multiple occasions.
 She has worked on psychiatric units in state and federal facilities, as well as in correctional institutions.
 She also does outpatient medication management at community mental health centers and maintains a private forensic practice.
 Her areas of expertise within forensic psychiatry include competency to stand trial, sanity, and fillicide.

 Dr. Lynn Luna Jones earned her Ph.D. in Counseling Psychology from Temple University in 2004.
 She is a licensed psychologist and has been a professor at Capella University since 2006.
 She has previously been an adjunct faculty member at Kent State University.
 She has taught courses including, but not limited to, forensic psychology, adolescent development, psychological testing, learning and cognition, personality theory, lifespan development, multicultural issues, and professional ethics.
 She has published research on various forensic topics and is responsible for the supervision of pre-doctoral and post-doctoral psychology students.
 She enjoys helping future psychologists develop their clinical skills.
 As an educator, Dr. Luna Jones also provides professional development seminars to other mental health professionals, attorneys, judges, and community members.
+She is a certified substance abuse professional (SAP).
 She is a member of MENSA.

 Dr. Luna Jones became a board certified forensic psychologist by the American Board of Professional Psychology in 2012.
 She is also a certified Substance Abuse Professional.
 She is the Chief Psychologist of the Psycho-Diagnostic Clinic where she conducts forensic evaluations for criminal defendants in various common pleas and municipal courts in Summit, Stark, Portage, Geauga, and Medina counties.
 She has also consulted for the Cuyahoga County Juvenile Court.
 Dr. Luna Jones also provides forensic evaluations for various courts in Cuyahoga County as well.
 As a result, she is frequently called to testify as an expert witness in court.
 She performed the following forensic evaluations: Competency to stand trial, sanity at the time of the act, mitigation of penalty, violence risk assessment, sexual risk assessment, juvenile delinquency, juvenile bindover/transfer, intervention in lieu of conviction, substance abuse, child custody, parental fitness, guardianship, independent medical evaluations, pre-surgical psychological evaluations, personal injury, and immigration-related evaluations.